 Data Architecture defines information flows in an organisation, and how they are controlled.
-It relates to upstream and downstream data, as well as within a business process and determines how it is captured, stored, and integrated into other platforms across the organisation.
+It relates to incoming data and determines how it is captured, stored and integrated into other platforms across the organisation.
 It involves understanding business objectives and the existing data infrastructure and assets, defining data architecture requirements, and shaping the enterprise data architecture to provide greater benefits to the organisation.
 The primary focus of data architecture is to integrate the existing applications and make them interoperable so data can be used across the organisation.

-Like many large organisations which have operated for a long period of time, government agencies have legacy systems which use older technology or bespoke solutions to hold their data.
+Like many large organisations which have been in existence for a long period of time, government agencies have many legacy systems which use older technology or bespoke solutions to hold their data.
 These systems are often difficult to map out and connect with and require tremendous effort to support change.